lbrents/TeachingKotlin/Sections/Printing.md

 The curly brackets tell Kotlin that everything in between is going to be code for our main function.

 The actual code that we are running is the line `println("Hello, world!")`.
-Breaking this line up even further, we have a function called `println` (print line) that takes everything inside it's parentheses and *prints* it to the console.
+Breaking this line up even further, we have a function called `println` (print line) that takes everything inside it's parentheses and displays/*prints* it to the console.

 > [!IMPORTANT]
 > Something to remember is that if you want to print text to the console, all the text you want to print **must** be inside double quotes.

 So far, we have established that if we want to print a message to the console, we have to call our `println` function and put our message in double quotes inside the function's parentheses.

-Let's change the message in our program to whatever your heart desires and then run the program.
+Let's change the message in our program to whatever message your heart desires and then run the program.

-But...

 ### Performing Calculations